Nevue Fine Art Marketing

 Mouse and keyboard – Challenge yourself to sketch your mouse and keyboard.
 Capture all of the value changes between the keys and the curves of your mouse.

 Pencils – you are sketching with a pencil as we speak.
-Why not draw with your pencil.
+Why not draw your pencil.
 Take a handful of pencils and drop them on the table.
 Capture how they land.
 Every time you do this, you will be practicing different shapes.

-Pizza – When you are having pizza on the weekend, take a slice and hide it in the back of the refrigerator so you can draw it when nobody is around.
+Pizza – When having pizza on the weekend, take a slice and hide it in the back of the refrigerator so you can draw it when nobody is around.
 When you finish your drawing, you can enjoy a nice snack.

-Pizza box – Before you throw away the pizza box, why don’t you try sketching it.
+Pizza box – Before you throw away the pizza box, why don’t you try sketching it?
 Look at it from different angles.

 Pumpkins – Pumpkins are a fun subject to draw in the fall.